-Name Description General User This user handles general monitoring tasks that do not require SUPER level privileges.
-Lower privileged users will be used in favor of a SUPER user, unless higher privileges are required.
+Name Description The inventory table stores unique identifiers for the instance, and is created in the mysgl schema by default.
+The SUPER privilege is required to temporarily switch off replication when creating and populating the inventory table.
+If you choose to enable the Auto-Create Less Privileged Users option, this user is used to create those with the required privileges to monitor this instance.
+In this case, it also requires the PROCESS, REPLICATION CLIENT, SELECT and SHOW DATABASES privileges globally WITH GRANT OPTION.
+Admin Password The password for the Admin User.
+Auto-Create Less Privileged Users When monitoring an instance, multiple levels of user can be employed to ensure that a Process connection is not held open indefinitely.
+General User: used for general monitoring tasks that do not require SUPER level privileges, and is always connected. • Limited User: used for potentially long running statements running with SELECT only privileges.
+If you do not have appropriate users already, they are automatically created if this option is selected.
+Using these lower privileged users is recommended.
+General User This user handles general monitoring tasks that do not require SUPER level privileges.
+Lower privileged users are used instead of a SUPER user, unless higher privileges are required.
 In which case we temporarily log in as the SUPER privileged user, and then fall back to the general user.
 If you are manually managing this user, it should have at least the PROCESS, REPLICATION CLIENT, SELECT and SHOW DATABASES privileges globally.
 General Password The password for the user with general privileges.
 Limited User This user is used for statements that are limited to a single connection, and can be run with global SELECT privileges.
 Examples of these kinds of statements include retrieving database metadata from INFORMATION_SCHEMA tables, or any custom SQL that is used to monitor application specific statistics.
 If you are manually managing this user, it should have at least the SELECT and SHOW DATABASES privileges globally.
 Limited Password The password for the user with limited privileges.
-MySQL Instance Identity Source Choose the mechanism used to generate a unique identity for the MySQL instance if one does not already exist.
-Default: uses either the server_uuid variable, if present, or generates a random new identity.
-Host plus Data Directory: uses a hash of the host identity and the path to the MySQL instances data directory to create a unique identity.
+MySQL Instance Identity Source Choose the mechanism used to generate a unique identity for the MySQL instance if one does not already exist. • Default : uses either the server_uuid variable, if present, or generates a random new identity. • Host plus Data Directory: uses a hash of the host identity and the path to the MySQL instances data directory to create a unique identity.
 The host_and_datadir option can only be used when the agent is running on the same host as the MySQL instance for this connection.

-23.4 Duplicate Host Identity
+24.4 Duplicate Host Identity

-Tracks hosts with duplicate identities (SSH keys or Windows SIDs) by analysing changes in a host instances' networks.
+Tracks hosts with duplicate identities (SSH keys or Windows SIDs) by analyzing changes in a host instances' networks.
 The advisor will trigger the condition if the same host identity changed its networks more than 4 times in 10 minutes (by default).